JD-accounts/oxygenna/docs/src/templates/pages/customisation/themes.md

 To change the default skin is super easy.

-Just edit app.js and find this line.
+Just edit config.triangular.themes.js and change this line to a skin you would like to load.

     defaultSkin: 'cyan-cloud'